Rome Corona. On March 31, 2022, the Corona emergency in Italy ended. Here we describe the rules from June 16, 2022.

-If you suspect that you have been infected with the SARS-Cov-2 coronavirus – the disease caused is called COVID-19 Corona virus disease 2019 – you should not leave the house to avoid infecting other people.
+If you suspect that you have been infected with the SARS-Cov-2 coronavirus – the disease caused is called COVID-19 Corona virus disease 2019 – make an antigen test in a pharmacy.
+If this is positive, you should not leave the house so as not to infect other people.
 In Rome, call a family doctor or call 800 11 88 00, the phone numbers of other regions in Italy can be found on the website of the Ministry of Health.

 Practical tips and precautions for Rome

 Public transport is not our first choice in Corona times.
 We recommend to book a transfer in advance for the journey from the airport to the hotel.